 While at Solano State Prison, he served as a SWAT officer on the prison’s Special Emergency Response Team.
 While on the team, Chris completed training as a SERT team member, firearms instructor, tear gas instructor, sniper, and in the use of machine guns.
 He instructed the team in firearms use, tear gas use, building entries and building clearing for nearly four years before assuming an inactive reserve role so he could complete his BA in Government at California State University, Sacramento.

 Chris supplements his extensive law enforcement training by completing courses at other training facilities.
-He has been certified by the California Peace Officers Standards and Training (POST), California Department of Justice, California Bureau of Security and Investigative Services, and the National Rifle Association to instruct handgun, rifle, shotgun, and concealed carry (CCW) courses.
+He has been certified by: CDC for California Peace Officers Standards and Training (POST), California Department of Justice, California Bureau of Security and Investigative Services, and the National Rifle Association to instruct handgun, rifle, shotgun, and concealed carry (CCW) courses.
 Chris has written articles for trade magazines and has testified as a firearms expert in civil and criminal trials.

 Chris earned his Kung Fu San Soo black belt in 2005, adding his first through eighth (master) degree black belts from 2006 to 2015.
 He utilizes these martial arts skills when he instructs techniques that are included in BullsEye advanced courses.